CN3ves/DataScienceNotes/pages/python.md

 # Introduction to Python

+A data scientist needs to have the programming skills to be able to acquire and manage large data sets, the statistical skills to extract value from those data, and the business skills to effectively present that value to an audience.
-One of the first steps to become a Data Scientists is to become a programmer.
+As such, one of the first steps to become a Data Scientists is to become a programmer.
 A Data Scientist needs to use compotatuional tools efficiently, writing code that intereact with the data.
 The code itself is simply a sequence of stored instructions that are given to the computer.
 It is important to keep in mind that, unlike a human being, who has adapted to operate in an error-filled world, the computer is not tolerant to error.
 While the human brain automatically fix errors in the environment, some of which so efficiently that are unprecepive, a computer does not have any filtering mechanist and will simple stop.
 The computer is just not that smart, but it has a lot of flexibility in that, if given give it the right instructions, it can do "intelligent" things.
 So, the programmer is an intermediate between the hardware and the end user.